We cannot become what we want to be by remaining what we are. – Max DePree

 Boards often identity the breadth of director skills presented in the form of a matrix.
 An engagement survey and individual interview can identify if skills in the matrix are being well applied, where competency gaps may exist and if director knowledge is being fully leveraged.
 Having board members engage in a ‘skills’ survey can inform the nomination committee and further aid the board in aligning skills and knowledge with organizational strategy.

-Expanding the traditional number scale questionnaire to a four part verbatim response survey can gather a boarder set of information, opinions and recommendations from all board members.
+Expanding the traditional number scale questionnaire to a four-part verbatim response survey can gather a broad set of information, opinions and recommendations from all board members.
 Investing more time examining the key areas of board chair, committee chair(s), board team and individual director performance can provide comparative responses and insight into possible gaps of the group while isolating the strengths and weaknesses of the team for development.
 Drilling down into levels of importance and satisfaction in areas of leadership, preparedness, engagement, employee-board relations, participation in decisions and sharing of the board responsibilities can be part of a written survey or planned discussion at an annual board retreat.
-A board may find external facilitators helpful in this review process to maintain objectivity, encourage full director participation and assist in managing group feelings and reactions.
+A board may find external facilitator helpful in this review process to maintain objectivity, encourage full director participation and assist in managing group feelings and reactions.

 Board members and executive management can benefit from an assessment process when remaining true to their developmental objectives while providing a safe and open environment for dialogue.
-As nonprofit leaders we operate in a rapidly changing environment and commit ourselves to bettering our communities, so why not commit to improving our board assessments?
+As nonprofit leaders we operate in a rapidly changing environment and commit ourselves to bettering our communities, so why not commit to improving our board assessments.